What is a femur fracture?

 - A fall from standing, in older people with weakened bones

-It is unusual for a femur fracture to heal without surgical treatment and most femur fractures will be operated on within 24-48 hours of diagnosis.
-Before surgery the leg will be supported by a splint to keep the bones aligned and to maintain the length of the leg as much as possible.
+It is unusual for a femur fracture to heal without surgical treatment and most femur fractures will be operated on within twenty-four to forty-eight hours of diagnosis.
+Before surgery, the leg will be supported by a splint to keep the bones aligned and to maintain the length of the leg as much as possible.

 The following are the main surgical treatments used to treat femur fractures: